oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 Secondly, the program fulfills the following for all items of:

-* type `/$defs/full_product_name_t/cpe`: If a CPE is invalid, the CSAF 2.0 to CSAF 2.1 converter SHOULD removed the invalid value and output a warning that an invalid CPE was detected and removed.
+* type `/$defs/full_product_name_t/product_identification_helper/cpe`: If a CPE is invalid, the CSAF 2.0 to CSAF 2.1 converter SHOULD removed the invalid value and output a warning that an invalid CPE was detected and removed.
 Such a warning MUST include the invalid CPE.
+* type `/$defs/full_product_name_t/product_identification_helper/purls`: If a `/$defs/full_product_name_t/product_identification_helper/purl` is given,
+  the CSAF 2.0 to CSAF 2.1 converter MUST convert it into the first item of the corresponding `purls` array.
 * `/$schema`: The CSAF 2.0 to CSAF 2.1 converter MUST set property with the value prescribed by the schema.
 * `/document/csaf_version`: The CSAF 2.0 to CSAF 2.1 converter MUST update the value to `2.1`.
 * `/document/distribution/tlp/label`: If a TLP label is given, the CSAF 2.0 to CSAF 2.1 converter MUST convert it according to the table below: